What is a kidney stone?

 Shock waves or extracorporeal shock wave lithotripsy (ESWL).
 This treatment uses a machine to send shock waves directly to the kidney stone.
 This breaks a large stone into smaller stones that will pass through the urinary system.
-There are two types of shock wave machines.
+There are 2 types of shock wave machines.
 In one, you sit in a tub of water.
 In the other, you lie on a table.

 Ureteroscope.
 A long wire with a camera attached to it is inserted into the urethra and passed up through the bladder to the ureter where the stone is located.
 A tiny cage is used to obtain the stone and remove it.

 Tunnel surgery (also called percutaneous nephrolithotomy).
 A small cut is made in your back and a narrow tunnel is made through the skin to the stone inside the kidney.
 The surgeon can remove the stone through this tunnel.

 How can kidney stones be prevented?